Cannizaro Park: History

 The park is the remnant of the gardens of the former country house at its centre (now a hotel).
 The house, originally known as Warren House, was built in the 18th century and was owned by the Grosvenor and Drax families who, for most of its history, let it to a series of wealthy tenants.
 The adjacent Royal Wimbledon golf course and the western parts of Wimbledon village were also once parts of the estate.

 Between 1785 and 1806, Home Secretary and Secretary of State for War, Henry Dundas, 1st Viscount Melville, occupied the house.
 At this time it was a major social centre for royalty and senior politicians (George III, Prime Minister William Pitt the Younger and William Wilberforce all stayed there regularly).
 Dundas organised the landscaping of the gardens, the basic structure of which remains today.
 Lady Jane Wood in the gardens is a memorial to his wife.

 After the Dundas family moved out, George Johnstone and his sister Sophia moved in.
 Their father, also called George, was a Governor of West Florida and a director of the East India Company.

 After George died in 1813, Sophia married the Sicilian Francis Platamone, Count St. Antonio.
 In 1817 they leased Warren House and held regular parties and concerts, whose attendees included Prime Minister the Duke of Wellington and Mrs Fitzherbert, mistress of King George IV.
-The Count left his wife and returned to Italy in 1832 when he inherited the title Duke of Cannizzaro (it).
+The Count left his wife and returned to Italy in 1832 when he inherited the title Duke of Cannizzaro.
 The Duchess remained at Warren House until she died in 1841.
 After her death, the house came to be known by her husband's title (with a variation in the spelling).

 A major fire at the beginning of the 20th century destroyed much of the house but it was rebuilt and extended to its current arrangement.
 In the 1920s Cannizaro House was owned by Admiral Plunkett-Ernle-Erle-Drax.
 He sold it to the Wilson family, its last private owners.